- Welcome to the Knowledge Base

 - DocuSign Signed Document

-You may choose to leave the DocuSign Envelope ID and Envelope URL fields hidden.
-These fields are only used to ensure the integration functions correctly and the user does not need visibility of these.
+The DocuSign Envelope ID and DocuSign Envelope URL fields should be left hidden.
+These fields are again only used to ensure the integration functions correctly and the user does not need visibility of them.
 If you decide to show these, make them read-only - if a user changes these values, the integration may behave unexpectedly.

 Our recommended layout is shown below:

-Once configured you will be able to see all necessary DocuSign information on the required Forms.
+Once configured you will be able to see all necessary DocuSign related information.

 On the final page of the configuration, once the setup is complete, you will see a summary of the document that you have configured including the document name you set, plus some additional parameters that you need to set on your Process Button.